Capital gains tax in Australia: History

-A capital gains tax (CGT) was introduced in Australia on 20 September 1985, one of a number of tax reforms by the Hawke/Keating government.
+A capital gains tax (CGT) was introduced in Australia on 20 September 1985, one of a number of tax reforms by the Hawke-Keating government.
 The CGT applied only to assets acquired on or after that date, with gains (or losses) on assets owned on that date, called pre-CGT assets, not being subject to the CGT.
 In calculating the capital gain, the cost of assets held for 1 year or more was indexed by the consumer price index (CPI), which meant that the part of the gain which was due to inflation was not taxed.
 Indexation was not used if an asset was held for less than 12 months or a sale results in a capital loss.
 Also, an averaging process was used to calculate the CGT.
 20% of a taxpayer's net capital gain was included in income to calculate the taxpayer's average tax rate, and the average rate was then applied to all the taxpayer's gross income (i.e., including the capital gain in full).
 So if a large capital gain were to push a taxpayer into a higher tax bracket in the tax year of sale, the brackets was stretched out, allowing the taxpayer to be taxed at their average tax rate.

 From 20 September 1999, the Howard government discontinued indexation of the cost base and (subject to a transitional arrangement) introduced a 50% discount on the capital gain for individual taxpayers.
 Assets acquired before 21 September 1985 continued to be CGT-free.
 For assets acquired between 20 September 1985 and 20 September 1999, the taxpayer had an option of using indexation (up to the CPI as at 30 September 1999) or using the 50% discount method.
 Also from 21 September 1999, small business CGT concessions were introduced (below), reducing tax on small business owners retiring, and on active assets being sold, and allowing a rollover when selling one active asset to buy another.
 The 50% CGT discount is not available to companies.
 Superannuation funds are entitled only to a 33% CGT discount.

+In February 2026 The Australian Financial Review reported that the government was considering changes to the capital gains tax discount in the lead-up to the May budget.
+The wealthiest fifth of Australians receive almost 90% of the benefit of the capital gains tax discount.
+The top 10% of earners receive over 80% of the benefit.

+In the 2026 Australian federal budget, the government announced that the capital gains tax system would be replaced with one called "cost-base indexation", applying to assets that have been held for more than 12 months, this change will take effect from 1 July 2027.
+The government will also add a new 30% tax on capital gains from 1 July 2027.